/

 The views across Doonbeg Beach in County Clare

-Doonbeg is a study in contrasts: the rugged and quintessentially Irish beauty of the Clare coastline with the 2006 American-built stone castle that overlooks it, the flat farmland that stretches for miles around with the towering sand dunes that dominate this visually stunning golf course.
+Doonbeg is a study in contrasts: the rugged and quintessentially Irish beauty of the Clare coastline with the 2006 American-built stone castle that overlooks it.
+The flat farmland which stretches for miles around and the towering sand dunes which dominate this stunning links.

 And yet anyone who has stood here, felt the power of the ocean forcing its way along the coastline and tasted its rain washed air, knows what a special piece of land this is.
-The backdrop is Doughmore Bay and its crescent-shaped beach which clings to the golf course like a child to its mother – 16 of 18 holes in sight of the Atlantic at some point.
-It’s hard to go wrong with this canvas.
+The backdrop is Doughmore Bay and its crescent-shaped beach which clings to Doonbeg golf course like a child to its mother – 16 of 18 holes are in sight of the Atlantic at some point – it’s hard to go wrong with this canvas.

 The approach to the 18th at Doonbeg